Therapy and Activities

 We are delighted to be able to offer below a list of professionals who are working with us to offer a variety of support to anyone affected by any cancer.
 It is well documented that these therapies and activities can have a beneficial effect on the health and well-being of people living with and beyond cancer.
 We do have some funding available which enables us to offer financial assistance to anyone who would like to have an introduction to any of these therapies or activities.
 If you would like to apply for this please contact firstname.lastname@example.org or call 07512 279663.

-She works with individuals who are struggling with life events in a compassionate, caring and nurturing way.
-Barbara respects each person’s journey and feels honoured and humbled to accompany them along the way.
+She works with individuals who are struggling with life events in a compassionate and nurturing way, respecting each person’s journey while feeling honoured to accompany them along the way.

-Barbara says “People who come to see me can sometimes feel confused and torn by what is going on for them: whether it is in their bodies or minds or emotions.
+Barbara says “People who come to see me can sometimes feel confused and overwhelmed by what is going on for them: whether it is in their bodies or minds or emotions.
 Together, we take time to observe and pay attention to what unfolds in order to move towards more understanding, clarity and healing.
-This process brings my clients closer to a place of ease, where they can feel more contentment and acceptance, despite the challenges they might be facing.
+This process brings my clients closer to a place of ease, where they can feel more contentment and acceptance, despite the challenges they might be facing.”

 You can contact Barbara on 07941 045004 or via her website www.barbaramella.co.uk

 You can’t stop the waves, but you can learn to surf.

 Karen is our local Tripudio Instructor, offering classes in Axminster.
 Tripudio is movement with a focus on the fluid systems of the body, including the lymphatic system and the cardiovascular system.
 Principles from manual lymphatic drainage massage are combined with fascia (connective tissue) release techniques and translated into movements.